 The E-UTRA UE may indicate a capability for support of UL PDCP delay measurement.

-The E-UTRA UE may indicate a capability for support of Bluetooth measurements in RRC idle mode.
+The E-UTRA UE may indicate a capability for support of Bluetooth measurements in RRC idle state.

-The E-UTRA UE may indicate a capability for support of WLAN measurements in RRC idle mode.
+The E-UTRA UE may indicate a capability for support of WLAN measurements in RRC idle state.

-The E-UTRA UE may indicate a capability for support of Bluetooth measurements in RRC connected mode.
+The E-UTRA UE may indicate a capability for support of Bluetooth measurements in RRC connected state.

-The E-UTRA UE may indicate a capability for support of WLAN measurements in RRC connected mode.
+The E-UTRA UE may indicate a capability for support of WLAN measurements in RRC connected state.

 For UMTS support of the Accessibility measurements is an optional UE feature.